OpenCTR/libctr/doc/rst/about.rst

    smealum), and still other users will be dissatisfied with both.

 There is nothing about libctr that makes it inherently better than libctru, or inherently worse.
-It simply serves a different croud.
+It simply targets a different audience.

 In particular, because libctr is tailored towards application and game developers, system kernel-level homebrew like